department-of-veterans-affairs/va.gov-team/platform/engineering/code_review_guidelines.md

 1. For initial review by your project team, create a [Draft Pull Request](https://github.blog/2019-02-14-introducing-draft-pull-requests/)
 2. If your PR triggers any [additional automated checks](./manual-review-triggers), a bot will leave a comment and request a manual review from the **frontend-review-group**
-    - Wait for the review group to provide a manual review - it should be completed within one business day.
+    - the frontend-review-group completes reviews within one business day
 3. When all review comments have been resolved, the PR can be merged into the master branch for deployment.

 *Hint*: Smaller, focused pull requests will make this easier for everyone!